 Not quite.
 At each level of the case, you can obtain particular distinctions in the forms of protection.
 Judges have the authority to order various forms of relief depending on whether it is an interim, a temporary, or final order.

-Also, be aware that each order has a different duration of validity.
+Also, be aware that each order has a different validity duration.
 The two times interim orders typically expire are the temporary protective order hearing or the end of the second business day after issuance, whichever comes first.
 Temporary protective orders typically last no longer than seven days, though the judge may extend them for up to six months if necessary to serve the abuser or for a good cause.
-Final protection orders typically last up to a year and can be extended for two years.
+A final protection order typically lasts up to a year, but a court can extend it for an additional two years.

 Following my protection order, the circuit court granted a custody and visitation decree.
 Which one do I have to follow?